 What You Need to Know About Buying a Guitar for a Child

 If you would like to teach your child to play an instrument but you don't want to spend a lot of money, the guitar is probably your best choice.
-Guitars are affordable to buy and you can teach a child to play without having to invest in lessons.
+Guitars are affordable to buy and if you can't afford to hire a teacher, you can teach a child to play without having to invest in lessons.

 If you don't know anything about guitars there are a few things you need to consider before buying.
 One consideration is nylon strings versus steel strings.
 You have to also think about size.
 You will definitely need some accessories to go with the guitar.
 You will also need some guitar teaching materials aimed at young children, if you don't want to pay for lessons.

 If you're buying a guitar for a child under 12, I would recommend nylon strings.
 Holding down steel strings to play chords can be very painful.
 A child may not want to practice if it hurts them too much.
 Calluses will develop on the fingers after a while but a younger child may be turned off playing before that happens.

 Steel-string acoustic guitars are used in most pop and rock music.
 A teenager may not like the sound of a nylon string classical guitar because they are more mellow.
 Their favorite rock songs won't sound right with nylon strings.
 So, steel strings are probably a better option.
 An older child will understand that the pain is something temporary and will be more likely to play through the pain.

 Size is another important consideration.
 Sizes are 1/2 (30 inch) and 3/4 (34-36 inches).
 You will sometimes see age ranges for guitars.
 Be careful with these.
 I have seen 1/2 size guitars recommended for ages 3 to 6.
 But our 1/2 size guitar was way too big for my 4 year old and perfect for my 7 year old.
 It's your child's height that actually matters.
 It's a good idea to test the appropriate size in a music store first.

 How Much to Spend